 Staff training needs and associated development opportunities will be identified through regular staff meetings, in line with the Performance Policy.
 All staff will be given appropriate access to CPD to enable them to progress within the organisation and all promotion decisions will be made based on merit.
 The school will adopt good practice in terms of data collection and use this data to monitor and measure the attraction, recruitment, retention and progression of staff.

-Workforce composition and promotions will be regularly monitored to ensure equality of opportunity at all levels of the organisation.
-Where appropriate, steps will be taken to identify and remove unjustified barriers and to meet the needs of disadvantaged or underrepresented groups.

 The school’s conditions of service, benefits and facilities are reviewed regularly to ensure that they equal opportunities for all.